Saado Ali Warsame: Death

 On 23 July 2014, Warsame and her driver were gunned down by unknown assailants in Mogadishu as she was being driven to a hotel.
 Al-Shabaab claimed responsibility for the attack, which it said was part of its assassination campaign against Somali legislators.
 President of Somalia Hassan Sheikh Mohamud, Prime Minister Abdiweli Sheikh Ahmed, UN Special Representative for Somalia Nicholas Kay, Ambassador of Germany to Somalia Andreas Peschke, and the U.S. Department of State all issued statements condemning the assassination and expressing condolences to Warsame's family.
 Somali American community leaders in Minnesota also requested a full investigation by the State Department into her death.
 Additionally, Prime Minister Ahmed vowed to apprehend the perpetrators.

-In April 2015, two Al-Shabaab operatives were sentenced to death and later executed for Warsame's assassination and the murder of several other federal officials.
+Burial

 On 24 July 2014, the Federal Government held a state funeral in honour of Warsame at the Villa Somalia presidential compound in the capital.
 President Mohamud, Prime Minister Ahmed, Parliament Speaker Mohamed Osman Jawari, First Deputy Speaker of Parliament Jaylaani Nur Ikar, Mayor of Mogadishu Hassan Mohamed Hussein Mungab, cabinet ministers, legislators, popular artists and former colleagues all attended the service, where Janaza prayers were read.
 Warsame was subsequently laid to rest at the Medina Hospital cemetery in Mogadishu's Wadajir district.

+Trial

+In April 2015, two Al-Shabaab operatives were sentenced to death and later executed for Warsame's assassination and the murder of several other federal officials.

+2015 Dahabshiil lawsuit

+In 2015, the son of Saado Ali Warsame, Harbi Hussein, sued the Dahabshiil money-transfer business over claims of funding the militant group Al-Shabaab's murder of his mother.
+In 2011, Warsame had performed the protest song Dhiigshiil requesting that the Somali community boycott the money transfer company.
+Dahabshiil denied any allegations of money laundering, terror funding and contract assassination.